Andrei Chikatilo: Closing arguments and conviction

 On 14 October, the court reconvened to hear formal sentencing (this sentencing would not finish until the following day).
 Akubzhanov began sentencing by announcing Chikatilo guilty of fifty-two of the fifty-three murders for which he had been tried.
-He was sentenced to death for each offense.
+He was sentenced to death for each offence.
 Chikatilo was also found guilty of five counts of sexual assault committed during the years he worked as a teacher in the 1970s.
 In reciting his findings, the judge read the list of murders again, before criticizing both the police and the prosecutor's department for various mistakes in the investigation which had allowed Chikatilo to remain free until 1990.
 Particular criticism was directed towards not local police, but the prosecutor's department—primarily procurator Issa Kostoyev—whom Akubzhanov scathed as "negligent", and who had been dismissive of Chikatilo's inclusion upon a 1987 suspect list compiled by police.
 Akubzhanov also rejected the numerous claims Kostoyev had made to the media in the months prior to the trial that police had deliberately withheld documents pertaining to Chikatilo from the prosecutor's department as being provably baseless, adding that proof existed he had been in possession of all internal bulletins.

-On 15 October, Akubzhanov formally sentenced Chikatilo to death plus eighty-six years for the fifty-two murders and five counts of sexual assault for which he had been found guilty.
+On 15 October, Akubzhanov formally sentenced Chikatilo to death plus eighty-six years' imprisonment for the fifty-two murders and five counts of sexual assault for which he had been found guilty.
 Chikatilo kicked his bench across his cage when he heard the verdict and began shouting abuse.
 However, when given an opportunity to make a speech in response to the verdict, he again remained silent.
-Upon passing final sentence, Judge Akubzhanov made the following remark:
+Upon passing the final sentence, Akubzhanov made the following remark:

 Chikatilo was taken from the courtroom to his cell at Novocherkassk prison to await execution.
 He did lodge an appeal against his conviction with the Supreme Court of Russia, but this appeal was rejected in the summer of 1993.